Apply for the Undergraduate 18 Month B.S.N.-R.N. Campus Program

 Admission to the BSN-RN program is extremely competitive; applicants should meet or exceed the following minimum requirements:

 - Admission to Graceland University's School of Nursing

 - Two letters of reference and an informational essay

-- Successful completion of the HESI pre-entrance exam, (exam schedule listed on website)
+- Successful completion of the TEAS pre-entrance exam, (exam dates listed on website above)